rekalogika/rekalogika.dev/docs/domain-event/09-transactional-outbox-pattern.md

 the domain entities.
 This guarantees that the events are published only if the transaction is successful.

-Then the message relay is executed.
+When the message relay is executed.
 It reads the outbox table, publishes the events to the event bus, and removes the events from the outbox table.

 ## Comparison with the Post-Flush Strategy